Huize Sevenaer: Agriculture

 The castle grows all its own food for its cattle and is run solely on macrobiotic principles.
 Huub van Nispen in public interviews announced the importance of a country's self-sufficiency to grow its own food, especially during times of crisis.
-Van Nispen was strict against the use of pesticides.
-This estate has been solely organic since World War II and probably for centuries before that.
+Van Nispen opposed the use of pesticides and advocated for organic alternatives.
+This estate has been solely organic since World War II and it is believed by some to have followed similar practices earlier.
 Rare native plants grow on the estate.
 The farm is fond of companion planting and other principles now known as "permaculture" or "macrobiotic farming."

 Early on as research by Dr. Grashuis made the link between certain diseases in cows and livestock and the use of artificial fertilizer.
 Van Nispen decided to bring the ground as well as the plants on it in a healthy balance.
-His thesis was that everything in nature has a place and when you can restore a balance in your local ecosystem you will have a healthy crop without the use of any chemicals, and consequently preventing diseases from anyone consuming those chemicals.
+Van Nispen argued that ecological balance could be achieved by observing and maintaining natural systems, without the use of synthetic chemicals.

 Studying insects such as lady bugs and where they fly to and from was one of the aspects of maintaining a healthy ecosystem.
 Bugs are beneficial, but not in large amounts.
 Knowing the proper function of each weed and bug is crucial in maintaining a healthy garden.
 Local farmers have often stopped by since they want to know why a herd of 50 Piëmontese never gets visits of a vet or get inoculated on a farm that does not even use artificial fertilizer.

 World War II

 During World War II the castle was damaged and a fire destroyed most of the top floor and tower.
 Thanks to a grant, some parts of the castle can now be partially restored.
-For the longest time the existence of the castle and farm has been threatened by city development, who did not see the value of this heritage.
+For the longest time the existence of the castle and farm has been threatened by city development, which had previously been at odds with local development plans.
 However, thanks to recent changes, the castle has again started with renovation.